Argo (2012 film): Plot

-Mendez is told the operation has been cancelled in favor of planned military rescue of the hostages.
-He pushes ahead anyway, forcing his boss Jack O'Donnell to hastily re-obtain authorization for the mission and rebook their cancelled tickets on a Swissair flight.
-Tensions rise at the airport, where the escapees' new ticket reservations are confirmed only at the last minute, and the head guard's call to the fake production company in Hollywood is answered only at the last second.
-The escapees board the plane and at about the same time, the airport authorities are alerted to the ruse.
-They try to stop them but the plane is able to take off.
+Mendez is told the operation has been canceled in favor of a planned military rescue of the hostages.
+He pushes ahead anyway, forcing his boss, Deputy Director Jack O'Donnell, to hastily re-obtain authorization for the mission and rebook their canceled tickets on a Swissair flight.
+Tensions rise at the airport, where the escapees' new ticket reservations are belatedly confirmed, and the head guard's call to the fake Hollywood production company is answered only at the last second.
+The escapees board the plane as airport authorities are alerted to the ruse, but fail to stop the plane from taking off.

-To protect the hostages remaining in Tehran from retaliation, all U.S. involvement in the rescue is suppressed, and full credit is given to the Canadian government and its ambassador (who shuts down the embassy and leaves Iran with his wife as the operation is underway).
-The ambassador's Iranian housekeeper, who had known about the Americans and lied to the revolutionaries to protect them, escapes to Iraq.
-Mendez is awarded the Intelligence Star, but due to the mission's classified nature, he receives the medal in secret and has to return it afterward.
-Mendez returns to his wife and son in Virginia.
-The film ends by explaining what happened after the depicted events: the hostages were freed after 444 days, Mendez and Chambers remained friends until Chambers' death in 2001, Bill Clinton returned Mendez's star in 1997 after the Canadian Caper is declassified, and that he lives with his family in rural Maryland.
+U.S. involvement in the rescue is suppressed to protect the remaining hostages from retaliation, and full credit is given to the Canadian government.
+Taylor shuts down the embassy and leaves Iran with his wife while their Iranian housekeeper escapes to Iraq.
+Mendez is awarded the Intelligence Star, secretly due to the mission's classified nature, and returns to his wife and son in Virginia.

-As the credits roll, President Jimmy Carter is heard commenting on the operation.
+A textual epilogue reveals that the remaining hostages were released after 444 days in captivity; Chambers, who received the Intelligence Medal of Merit, remained friends with Mendez until his death; and Mendez, whose Intelligence Star was returned to him after Bill Clinton declassified the Canadian Caper in 1997, lives with his family in rural Maryland.